 The inputs to any given function f, are a transaction context and the arguments that have been passed from the invoking client SDK

-The arguments are passed “as-is” to the function - no modification or validation is performened.
+The arguments are passed “as-is” to the function - no modification or validation is performed.

 The transaction context provides access to both information about the current transaction, and the API that can be used by the business logic.